itsjoshuagraves/digitalgarden/content/tools/articles/effective animation/index.md

 summary: "Over the years, animation evolved from a nice-to-have concept to a core feature.
 Now, the best companies use animation to inform, delight, and reward the people using their products.
 Let’s talk about how animation helps and how to use it in our work."
 ---

-Over the years, animation evolved from a nice-to-have concept to a core feature.
-Now, the best companies use animation to inform, delight, and reward the people using their products.
-Let’s talk about how animation helps and how to use it in our work.

 ##  Animation Provides Guidance

 I think a lot about this quote from Steve Krug in *Don’t Make Me Think*: